 - Stopping COVID-19 in its tracks – What is Contact Tracing?

-- Close contacts of cases who develop symptoms are advised to be tested for COVID-19
+- Close contacts of cases who develop symptoms should be tested for COVID-19

 Preparation and Prevention

-- We are communicating regularly with local partners in the travel industry and schools to address concerns and ensure the latest and most accurate guidance and information are being shared with their staff.
+- We communicate regularly with local partners in the travel industry and schools to address concerns and ensure the latest and most accurate guidance and information are being shared with their staff.